ECCCM: A Story of Service

 2014 began a time of critical review for all programs, ensuring that ECCCM is serving the current needs within the community with efficiency and efficacy.
 To achieve a systemic approach to student hunger, ECCCM's Hunger Prevention Program was expanded to serve the families of Newton-Conover City School system students that are experiencing food insecurity issues.
 A twelve-month program that coincides with the school year, adequate commodities are provided to the family.
 In the fall of 2015, the now Student Hunger Prevention Program was expanded to include all Newton-Conover City Schools and all Catawba County Schools, grades K-12 with a 12-month program.

-With further development of hunger programs, consideration was made for those who are homeless, providing appropriate commodities for the transient on weekly basis.
+With further development of hunger programs, consideration was made for those who are homeless, providing appropriate commodities for the transient on a weekly basis.

-Launched in 2011, the Crisis Assistance Coaching Program is providing a critical impact on the lives of crisis recipients.
+The Crisis Assistance Coaching Program is providing a critical impact on the lives of crisis recipients.
 Additional case management staff is being moved into the program as basic financial literacy education, debt reduction, goal setting, menu preparation and menu creation strategies are combined with job search and resume assistance.
 Through this effective program, crisis clients are learning essential life skills and returning to self-reliance.

 2015 saw a realignment of staff positions as Kristal Manning was named as Assistant Director, working with the Executive Director in the day-to-day operations.
 All interviewers were trained and transitioned to Case Managers, assigned to clients and fully managing their case history.
 With continued growth and activity in the food pantry and thrift store, the Director of Food Pantry Operations oversees these operations, which includes warehouse management and volunteer coordination.